by Monica A. Ross, LPC

 I want to talk a little bit about existential psychotherapy since it is another modality I lay claim to operating within.
-For existential psychotherapists a primary concern in working with clients isn’t so much about focusing on defects due to mental illness or flaws in character or personality.
+For existential psychotherapists, a primary concern in working with clients isn’t so much about focusing on defects due to mental illness or flaws in character or personality.
 What existential psychotherapists want to get at in working with clients is to assist the client in uncovering where the client draws meaning and purpose in life and to encourage the pursuit of that meaning and purpose.
 Existential psychotherapy takes into account the fact that we all exist here on this earth and therefore have challenges in life to face as a result.
 But for each of us our existence precedes our essence.
-And by that we mean that before we might make any global assumptions about people--say that people are largely a product of their genetic makeup or that people are fundamentally selfish.

 That before each of these statements about a person comes the verb “are”—people “are.”
 We exist.
 That’s the starting point for all of us.

 In a way, we are thrown into this existence.

 And because we exist and because human life is finite, the task becomes then to make something of our existence despite all the things that may have been thrown upon us at birth.
 For example, we may have been born into poverty, we may have been born with a genetic defect, we may have been born male/female, etc.

 Existential psychotherapy concerns itself with four dimensions of existence in particular—the physical, social, personal, and spiritual—and each of these dimensions has its own paradox.
 We break that down like this.

 At some point we will physically die.
 If we deny that our existence is finite, we run the risk of wasting the life that we have.
 If however, we keep within our awareness the idea that we will one day cease to exist, we might be motivated to live our lives more fully.